great-expectations/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

 When you connect to a Data Asset, you can add a partition to create Expectations and run validations on subsets of Data Asset records.
 If you've added a partition, you can run a Validation on the latest Batch of data, or you can select a specific year, year and month, or year, month, and day period for the Validation.

+To make the identification of Data Assets containing partitions easier, partition information appears in Data Asset **Overview** page and in the **Batches & run history** pane on the Data Asset **Validations** page.

 1. In GX Cloud, click **Data Assets**.

 2. Click a Data Asset in the **Data Assets** list.